qoherent/ria-hub-docs/docs/content/Usage/actions/design.md

 ## Network architecture

 Let's examine the overall network architecture.
-This will help you troubleshoot some problems and explain why it's a bad idea to register a runner with a loopback address of the Gitea instance.
+This will help you troubleshoot some problems and explain why it's a bad idea to register a runner with a loopback address of the RIA Hub instance.

 ![network](/img/usage/actions/network.png)

 There are four network connections marked in the picture, and the direction of the arrows indicates the direction of establishing the connections.

-### Connection 1, act runner to Gitea instance
+### Connection 1, act runner to RIA Hub instance

-The act runner must be able to connect to Gitea to receive tasks and send back the execution results.
+The act runner must be able to connect to RIA Hub to receive tasks and send back the execution results.

-### Connection 2, job containers to Gitea instance
+### Connection 2, job containers to RIA Hub instance

 The job containers have different network namespaces than the runner, even if they are on the same machine.
-They need to connect to Gitea to fetch codes if there is `actions/checkout@v4` in the workflow, for example.
+They need to connect to RIA Hub to fetch codes if there is `actions/checkout@v4` in the workflow, for example.
 Fetching code is not always necessary to run some jobs, but it is required in most cases.

-If you use a loopback address to register a runner, the runner can connect to Gitea when it is on the same machine.
+If you use a loopback address to register a runner, the runner can connect to RIA Hub when it is on the same machine.
-However, if a job container tries to fetch code from localhost, it will fail because Gitea is not in the same container.
+However, if a job container tries to fetch code from localhost, it will fail because RIA Hub is not in the same container.

 ### Connection 3, act runner to internet

 When you use some actions like `actions/checkout@v4`, the act runner downloads the scripts, not the job containers.
 By default, it downloads from [github.com](http://github.com/), so it requires access to the internet.
-If you configure the `DEFAULT_ACTIONS_URL` to `self`, then it will download from your Gitea instance by default.
+If you configure the `DEFAULT_ACTIONS_URL` to `self`, then it will download from your RIA Hub instance by default.
 Then it will not connect to internet when downloading the action itself.
 It also downloads some docker images from Docker Hub by default, which also requires internet access.

 However, internet access is not strictly necessary.
-You can configure your Gitea instance to fetch actions or images from your intranet facilities.
+You can configure your RIA Hub instance to fetch actions or images from your intranet facilities.

-In fact, your Gitea instance can serve as both the actions marketplace and the image registry.
+In fact, your RIA Hub instance can serve as both the actions marketplace and the image registry.
-You can mirror actions repositories from GitHub to your Gitea instance, and use them as normal.
+You can mirror actions repositories from GitHub to your RIA Hub instance, and use them as normal.
-And [Gitea Container Registry](usage/packages/container.md) can be used as a Docker image registry.
+And [RIA Hub Container Registry](usage/packages/container.md) can be used as a Docker image registry.

 ### Connection 4, job containers to internet